aiadam36/web-chat/README.md

 ## Setup

+Clone this repo, `cd` and run this commands:

 ```bash
 npm install
 npm start
 ```

-Take a look at `config.json` too!
+For configuration, please rename `config.json.example` to `config.json`

+**That's mandatory step else the app could breaks!**

-This is default value:
+This is default value for cfg file:

 ```js
 {